smathys/microservices-kubernetes/PITCHME.md

   - Managed Kubernetes
   - API-Gateways
   - Service-Discovery
-- Think about multi tenancy
+- Think about multi tenancy first
-- Bleeding edge is not always fun (spring-data cassandra release was to late)
+- Bleeding edge is not always fun (spring-data Cassandra release was to late)
 - Think about when / how remove old microservices